Ramneek82810/Banknote-Fraud-Detector/README.md

 - Install all necessary dependencies.

--Run the script and observe the predictions and results! 🎬
+- Run the script and observe the predictions and results! 🎬

 ## 🌍 Contributing